Good habits to adopt in great parks

 Reading time: 4 min

-Do you enjoy Montréal’s large parks?
+Do you enjoy Montréal’s great parks?
 Did you know that certain behaviours can damage these natural habitats teeming with life?
 Learn more about simple actions you can take and rules to follow in our parks.

 Pick up your trash